 the making of corrections to and alterations in the register and identity cards;

-the absolute or conditional exemption of any person or category of persons from the provisions of this Act or any regulations made thereunder; and
+the absolute or conditional exemption of any person or category of persons from the provisions of this Act;

 (4) The Minister may authorise the Commissioner to devise and use such forms as the Commissioner considers necessary for the purposes of this Act.